dontfreakout/devproxy-browser-extension/README.md

 # DevProxy Browser Extension

-A Chrome extension for listing and accessing local sites served by [DevProxy](https://github.com/dontfreakout/dev-proxy).
+A browser extension for Chrome and Firefox for listing and accessing local sites served by [DevProxy](https://github.com/dontfreakout/dev-proxy).

 ## Features